JohnCoene/fbadsinsightsr/README.md

 Version 1.1.0 is out!

-fbAdsInsightsR is an R pakcage that allows fetching data from the [facebook Ads Insights API](https://developers.facebook.com/docs/marketing-api/insights/v2.5).
+fbAdsInsightsR is an R package that allows fetching data from the [facebook Ads Insights API](https://developers.facebook.com/docs/marketing-api/insights/v2.5).

 ### Vignette ###